event4u-app/data-helpers/optimization-roadmap.md

 **Goal:** Extend caching for better performance

-**Status:** [ ] Not started
+**Status:** [x] Completed ✅

 ### Steps

-- [ ] 3.1 - Implement AttributeCache for attribute metadata
+- [x] 3.1 - Implement AttributeCache for attribute metadata
-- [ ] 3.2 - Implement ValidationCache for validation rules
+- [x] 3.2 - Implement ValidationCache for validation rules
-- [ ] 3.3 - Implement CastInstancePool for cast reuse
+- [x] 3.3 - Implement CastInstancePool for cast reuse
-- [ ] 3.4 - Extend ReflectionCache with more metadata
+- [x] 3.4 - Extend ReflectionCache with more metadata
-- [ ] 3.5 - Implement TemplateCompilationCache for DataMapper
+- [x] 3.5 - Implement TemplateCompilationCache for DataMapper
-- [ ] 3.6 - Implement PathParsingCache for DataAccessor
+- [x] 3.6 - Implement PathParsingCache for DataAccessor
-- [ ] 3.7 - Add cache warming for production
+- [x] 3.7 - Add cache warming for production (already exists in WarmCacheCommand)
+- [x] 3.8 - Integrate CastInstancePool into SimpleDtoCastsTrait
+- [x] 3.9 - Integrate PathParsingCache into DotPathHelper and DataAccessor
+- [x] 3.10 - Integrate TemplateCompilationCache into TemplateParser

 ### AI Prompt for Phase 3